Budgeting for university

 Outside of term time, there are opportunities for earning cash and developing skills for your CV.
 Many organisations offer placements or internships that can be sponsored and only last for a few weeks.
 Remember that in retail, stores get ready for Christmas early.

 If you've saved money ahead of going to university, make sure you include this in your student budget.
+If you wi8sh to carry on saving while at uni, you’ll need to factor this in too.

 Your overdraft shouldn’t be treated as part of your income and should be for emergency use only.
 While it may be tempting to think of a bank overdraft as money you can spend, once you stop being a student, banks will charge you interest on it.